SajeelKA/MultiModalTransformer/README.md

 # MultiModalTransformer

+### This repository is meant to be a lightweight proof-of-concept for training a Paligemma architecture from scratch.
+Ths official implementation on huggingface only has pretrained weights and inference code but no training algorithm.
+### I intend to create a training loop that can be run from a free version of Google Colaboratory within the GPU usage limits.
+Therefore, the text prompt and output is very basic while training data is the MNIST handwritten digit dataset.
+### Future work includes improving the results on recognizing the digits, possibly by reducing the output vocabulary (final logits layer).
+Another thing to try would be to pretrain the Vision Encoder with the input text prompt in a CLIP-like fashion.

 ## Instructions

 #### This project was trained on Google Colaboratory, so a path needs to be made under '/content/drive/MyDrive/MultiModal' in your Google Drive.
 This path will act as the root directory